keelanbm/cv/README.md

 * Partnered with Creative, Data and Product teams to test new products (e.g.
 Augmented Reality Filters, Facebook Watch, and Store Visit Ads).
-* Selected to serve as a Scaled Solution Subject Matter Expert, focused on creating internal products and workflows to increase efficiency of scales team.
+* Selected to serve as a Scaled Solution Subject Matter Expert, focused on creating internal products and workflows to increase efficiency of sales team.
 * Created and presented business reviews and strategy recommendations to C-Level clients and agency stakeholders.